“True Story” Podcasts

 Directory Lister – (from KrkSoft.com) Create and save customized lists of the files in a folder or directory..
 Directory Lister’s interface offers check boxes and drop-down controls that allow you to specify what information is included in the list such as directory name, path, filename, size, date, and time.
 You can easily select target directories and folders using the file-tree navigator.
 The “Preview” tab gives a quick view of the list, which can be saved as HTML, CSV, or text.

-Renamer – a powerful and flexible file renaming tool, which offers B ATCH renaming procedures, including prefixes, suffixes, replacements, case changes, as well as removing contents of brackets, adding number sequences, changing file extensions, etc.
+Renamer– A powerful and flexible file renaming tool, which offers batch renaming functions, including prefixes, suffixes, replacements, case changes, as well as removing contents of brackets, adding number sequences, changing file extensions, etc.

 TeamViewer – Remote access of computer by multiple people